COBRAPROsimulator/COBRAPRO/README.md

 ## Why COBRAPRO? <a name="toc2"></a> ##

-Compared to currently available DFN open-source packages such as PyBaMM, DEARLIBS, LIONSIMBA, PETION, fastDFN, and MPET, DEARLIBS and COBRAPRO are the only codes with an integrated identification routine.
-Given the need for numerous model simulations during parameter optimization, achieving efficient computation time is critical.
-COBRAPRO addresses this need with a fast solver and PSO parallel computing, resulting in model simulations up to three orders of magnitude faster than DEARLIBS and accelerated PSO through multicore processing.
+Compared to existing open-source DFN packages like PyBaMM, LIONSIMBA, PETION, fastDFN, and MPET, only COBRAPRO and DEARLIBS include an integrated identification routine.
+COBRAPRO further distinguishes itself by enabling parameter identifiability analysis, allowing users to identify which parameters can be optimized based on the given data.
+Efficient computation is critical for parameter optimization, which requires numerous model simulations.
+COBRAPRO addresses this challenge with a fast solver and PSO parallel computing, offering model simulations up to three orders of magnitude faster than DEARLIBS and enhanced PSO performance through multicore processing.

 ## Software dependencies <a name="toc3"></a> ##
 * MATLAB 2018b and later